wmarshall484/DSI_LECTURES_2/dimensionality-reduction/asim_jalis/pca-lecture.md

 # Dimensionality Reduction

-# Objectives

-## PCA
+## Objectives

+- Understand what PCA is and how to use it
 - Reduce data dimensions
 - Compress data to optimize ML speed and memory
 - Visualize data by reducing dimensions to 2 or 3

-## SVD

-- Decompose matrix into factors
-- Identify minimal underlying basis
-- Extract generic categories from sample

-# Curse of Dimensionality
+## Curse of Dimensionality

-## Intro

 <br><details><summary>
 What is the curse of dimensionality?